Skip to main content

 }

-Use enum to restrict the extracted value to a specific set of allowed values.
-Define the field as type: "string" and use the enum property to list the allowed values.
+Use the enum property to restrict the extracted value to a specific set of allowed values.
+Only string enums are supported.
 For example, when extracting data from bank statements, you can limit the account type to only “Premium Checking” or “Standard Checking”:

 {